Kaniz-ifte/Leetcode_Tecognize/Class2/README.md

 Object-Oriented programming is famous because it implements the real-world entities like objects, hiding, inheritance, etc in programming.
 It makes visualization easier because it is close to real-world scenarios.

 <h3>1.
 What is a Class?
 <h6>A straight forward answer to this question is- A class is a collection of objects.
-Unlike the primitive data structures, classes are data structures that the user defines.
-They make the code more manageable.
+Unlike the primitive data structures, <h5>classes are data structures that the user defines. <h6>They make the code more manageable.

 Let’s see how to define a class below: